Why crafting a Chief Technology Officer resume that lands you job interviews is so challenging?

 - Think of what kind of CTO would exceed company’s expectation

-- Use the insights to craft irresistible resume
+- Use the insights to tailor sections of your resume

 We went ahead and analysed hundreds of CTO job descriptions.
 Here are just some of the companies and their challenges we identified: